 Birthplace: Wiener Neustadt, Austria

-Thomas Muster is a former World No. 1 tennis player from Austria.
-One of the world's leading clay court players in the 1990s, Muster won the 1995 French Open and at his peak was known as "The King of Clay."
-In addition, he won eight Masters 1000 series titles, placing him seventh on the all-time list.
-Muster is one of only three players to win Masters titles on three different surfaces. ...more on Wikipedia
+Thomas Muster (born 2 October 1967) is a former World No. 1 tennis player from Austria.
+One of the world's leading clay court players in the 1990s, he won the 1995 French Open and at his peak was known as "The King of Clay."
+In addition, he won eight Masters 1000 series titles.
+Muster is one of the nine players to win Super 9/ATP Masters Series/ATP World Tour Masters 1000 titles on clay, hardcourt and indoors. ...more on Wikipedia

 Birthplace: Leibnitz, Austria